Serving BAC's Remote Learners Better With Maxis Cloud Migration

 Over the years, the education industry has come a long way.
 Today, learners are always connected – whether they are on or off campus grounds.
 One of the technologies that drive innovation in the education industry is cloud computing, which enables institutions to quickly launch and scale their virtual learning platforms to better serve remote learners.

 Brickfields Asia College (BAC) – part of BAC Education Group in Malaysia – took its first step towards digital transformation when it migrated to the cloud in early 2019.
 Comprising over 25 entities, the group empowers students through a 360° learning ecosystem.

 However, reaping the transformative benefits of cloud technology was a challenge for the group.
-Like 93% of Malaysian organisations surveyed in a 2020 IDC study commissioned by Maxis, BAC was in the process of optimising its cloud infrastructure.
+Similar to 93% of Malaysian organisations surveyed in a 2020 IDC study commissioned by Maxis, BAC struggled to fully optimise its cloud infrastructure.

-“We knew we needed to enhance our cloud environment, but we needed help to do so,” explains Kogilan Yezhuaralai, head of software development at Brickfields Asia College.
+“We had limited knowledge, with limited resources to recruit an in-house cloud specialist.
+We knew we needed to enhance our cloud environment, but we simply didn’t know how,” explains Kogilan Yezhuaralai, head of software development at Brickfields Asia College.

 BAC realised that our team of cloud experts could step in to fill in the gaps and offer the knowledge and skills required.
-Several consultations in, we identified BAC’s areas of focus and performed a cloud-to-cloud migration to Amazon Web Services (AWS).
+After several consultations, we identified BAC’s areas of focus and performed a cloud-to-cloud migration to Amazon Web Services (AWS).
 Our goal: increasing automation, tightening security, and optimising costs on the best-fit infrastructure.